Gyeeta/gyeeta.github.io/docs/installation/tldr_quick_install.md

 ```

+Please substitute the appropriate DB dir path, DB `postgres` user password needed and Web UI `admin` user password in
+the above command before running it in your environment.

 Note in the above command, the DB Data dir specified (`/opt/gyeeta/postgresdb/data`) will be created if it does not exist.